Usage

 Checking the model connections (displaying the connected model)

-When building a large system, errors in the connections between different tanks occur very quickly.
+When building a large system, errors in the connections between different tanks can happen easily.
 Especially similar parts in the reactor configuration, which make it tempting to copy-paste the connections are prone to errors.

 Such errors often lead to invalid equations or unrealistic results and are discovered e.g. due to errors during simplification or unrealistic (or even exploding) simulation results.
 But after noticing this, finding the error by checking the specified connections is quite cumbersome.
 To facilitate this, it is possible to display the connected system in a graphical way.